geospatialem/conferences/2015/GirlDevelopIt-Git.md

 * **_SSH Keys_**: Like a fingerprint, adds extra security to your GitHub account.
 * **_Tags_**: Used for creating stable releases.
 * **_Cherry Picking_**: Choose a commit from one branch and apply it to another.
 * **_Blame_**: A versatile troubleshooting utility that has extensive usage options, displaying  author metadata attached to specific committed lines in a file.
+* **_Bisect_**: Use a binary search to find the commit that introduced a bug.

 ## Shortcuts
 * Hit the `^` arrow to get the last run command in Terminal.